 - J-1 Visa Status or Proof of Residency in the US (if not a US citizen)

 - Valid ECFMG Certificate

-- Please read answers to FAQ (below) for additional details:
+- Please read Answers to Frequently Asked Questions (below) for additional details:

 - A passing score for the USMLE is required, but there is no minimum score requirement.

 - There is no requirement based on the number of years since graduation from medical school.

 - There is no requirement for prior clinical experience in the United States.

 - Only J-1 visas are sponsored at this institution.